RedLion8399/RedLion8399/README.md

 # 💫 About Me:
 🏫I'm still in school, visiting the 10th class.
-Last year I chose computer science as main focus when we were able to chose one.<br>Even thought my first experience in programming, I collected many years earlier.
-Since then, I always tried to learn something new<br>and make new experiences.<br>📕This journey started with scratch, which I worked in for many years.
+Last year I chose computer science as main focus when we were able to chose one.
+Even thought my first experience in programming, I collected many years earlier.
+Since then, I always tried to learn something new and make new experiences.<br>
+📕This journey started with scratch, which I worked in for many years.
 A few years ago I stared to learn python and immediately<br>loved this language.
-Over time, I made more progress with many different projects which taught me, e.g. working with git and GitHub,<br>writing unit tests, following conventions and much more.<br>🌱 Currently, I'm learning C# in Unity.<br>✒️Some of my projects are also developed in school with special condition.
-So if there might be some repos, to seem<br>different from that you're used to, then it's because of the rules and conditions we have in school.
+Over time, I made more progress with many different projects which taught me, e.g. working with git and GitHub, writing unit tests, following conventions and much more.<br>
+🌱 Currently, I'm learning C# in Unity.<br>
+✒️Some of my projects are also developed in school with special condition.
+So if there might be some repos, to seem different from that you're used to, then it's because of the rules and conditions we have in school.

 ## 🌐 Socials: